Skip to main content

 • If a user was in any other team, they were automatically converted into a Viewer role.

-RBAC introduces two roles for users and API keys: Admin and Viewer.
+RBAC introduces three roles: Admin, Billing, and Viewer.
 These roles dictate the level of access across applications and the dashboard.

 User and API Key Roles